mkardous-silabs/connectedhomeip/slc/sample-app/window-app/README_WiFi.md

             Bluetooth LE.

 -   _Short Flash Off_ ; (950ms on/50ms off)_ &mdash; The device is fully
-            provisioned, but does not yet have full Thread network or service connectivity.
+            provisioned, but does not yet have full service connectivity.

--   _Solid On_ ; The device is fully provisioned and has full Thread
+-   _Solid On_ ; The device is fully provisioned and has full service connectivity.
-            network and service connectivity.

 **LED 1**